yldio/asap-hub/README.md

 ## Editor setup

 Refer to [this Yarn documentation page](https://yarnpkg.com/advanced/editor-sdks) for how to integrate your editor with the TypeScript compiler and ESLint linter in this repository.
-You will also need to set up your editor to run ESLint with the same CLI options that the scripts do—they are in [this file](jest-runner-eslint.config.js).
+You will also need to set up your editor to run ESLint with the same CLI options that the scripts do — they are in [this file](jest-runner-eslint.config.js).

 ## Further documentation